 A dreary night

 I have told this story in different ways on several writing platforms over the years.
 I share it again because I believe it will encourage someone's faith.
 In 2005 my oldest son was a senior at Radford University in Radford, Virginia.
 He was living in his own apartment but usually came home on the weekends.
 He always went back to school on Sunday somewhere between 4:00 and 7:00 PM.
 On this Sunday in April, it had been raining for several days and the atmosphere was dreary.
-Michael Jr. was running late and I wanted to tell him to just spend the night.
+My son, Michael Jr. was running late and I wanted to tell him to just spend the night.
 I recalled that he said if he drove back to school on Monday morning, he might be late for his first class, so I said nothing.
 By the time he was ready to leave it was 11:30 at night and I was really having a bad feeling about his going.
 Some would call this psychic ability, mother's intuition, or female instinct.
 I call it the spiritual gift of knowledge that is outlined in I Corinthians 12:8.
 I knew something was going to happen but allowed my son to say his goodbyes.
 I decided to remain in the living room until I received his call that he had made it safely back.

 I prayed for my son's safety then dozed off on the couch.
 I began dreaming that I was traveling in a car at night and it was raining pretty hard.
 I was on an older two-lane highway and it seemed that the limbs of the trees on each side of the road were bending towards me in the rain.
 There was such an ominous feeling to the dream as if something otherworldly was taking place.
 I woke up shaken and tried to brush the dream off.
 Michael Jr. always took the interstate and would not be driving on the two-lane road.
 I looked at the clock and saw that it was 12:30 PM. and the hair stood up on the back of my neck and my breathing became much faster.
 I knew my son was in trouble so again I prayed.
 Because Mike Jr. always used the interstate it took him about 50 minutes to reach his destination.
 He should have called by now and I was getting worried.
 At that moment the phone rang and my suspicions were confirmed.
 It was Mike and he said he had not taken the interstate but had driven the long way down the 2 lane road of route 460 west.
 My dream had just been confirmed.